-The I-15 Corridor, which includes the segement between SR 60 and US 395 in the High Desert, is an economic lifeline connecting San Bernardino County and the nation.
+The I-15, which includes the segment between SR 60 and US 395 in the High Desert, is an economic lifeline connecting San Bernardino County and the nation.
 It is a key freeway used by travelers visiting mountain and desert communities, in addition to people heading on vacation to neighboring states.
 Furthermore, It is a key trucking route for moving goods throughout California and beyond.

 To address these challenges, San Bernardino County Transportation Authority (SBCTA), the council of governments and transportation planning agency for San Bernardino County, is studying alternatives now as part of the I-15 Corridor Project to keep traffic moving.
-The solutions being studied are designed to provide choices to motorists when driving along I-15 and to encourage economic growth, a sustainable environment and a high quality of life for everyone who lives, works and travels in and through San Bernardino County.
+SBCTA is examining solutions to provide choices to motorists when driving along I-15 and to encourage economic growth, a sustainable environment and a high quality of life for everyone who lives, works and travels in and through San Bernardino County.